Alluring Antalya: top attractions from beaches to ruins

 Allow yourself to be enticed in for endless small glasses of super sweet tea and flirtatious chatter that accompany all transactions in Turkey, perching on stools in cool dark stores as eager sales assistants fling heaps of rugs in jewel colours at your feet.

-Open-air shop in the old town, Antalya, Turkey © Harald Brendel - Flickr Creative Commons
+Open-air shop in the old town, Antalya, Turkey © Harald Brendel - Flickr CC BY 2.0

 Shopping in Turkey is an art - a sport, a game.
 Between the lopsided Ottoman houses are Roman columns, ancient Seljuk mosques and minarets, old tea houses and restaurants.